 Creamy White Bean Pesto (Plant-Based + Oil-Free)

 You are going to fall in love with this creamy white bean pesto.
-It’s vibrant, unbelievably flavorful, the beans add 21 g protein, and it comes together in less than 10 minutes.
+It’s vibrant, unbelievably flavorful, and it comes together in less than 10 minutes.

 This is one of my favorite recipes of all time, and truly, I don’t think I can ever buy regular pesto again now that I know bean pesto can exist and tastes even better than the original.
 It’s bright, flavorful, loaded with healthy omega-3s from walnuts and pine nuts, and packed with protein and fiber from beans.
 And because of the beans' creaminess, no added oil is needed in this recipe.